-Should give a comprehensive overview over recent developments in animal sciences.
-Authors are free to organize reviews in a way that fits best to their purposes.
+Should give a comprehensive overview of recent developments in animal sciences.
+Authors are free to organize reviews in a way that fits best for their purposes.
 Nevertheless, we encourage the use of informative subheadings, as well as figures that illustrate the key conclusions.
-Moreover, authors are invited to include boxes with key questions and take-home message.
-Review articles should not exceed thirty (30) printed pages including Figures, Tables and References.
+Moreover, authors are invited to include boxes with key questions and take-home messages.
+Review articles should not exceed thirty (30) printed pages including Figures, Tables, and References.
 Although we particularly encourage comprehensive reviews also shorter articles are welcome.

 Pree Review Process

 Peer Reviewing of articles is an essential part of the publishing process for scholarly work and is employed by all reputable scientific journals.
 It is an objective process that often provides useful feedback to authors and ensures that their work is presented in the best possible way.
 The Editorial Board of Journal of Advanced Studies in Topology would like to take this opportunity of publicly thanking our referees, past, present, and future, for giving us their valuable time and for their vital contribution to the success of this journal.

 Initial Screening: Each manuscript is reviewed by a member of the Editorial Board, who may suggest referees if the paper passes the initial evaluation.
 Authors of papers rejected at this stage will be informed within about two weeks of submission.